-(Note that 'dormie' can only apply in matches where there is no 'going down the 19th', playing extra holes to decide the outcome.
-In the Ryder or Walker Cups, matches can be halved.
-In the WGC Matchplay Championship, every match must be played until a winner emerges.)
+'Dormie' can only apply in matches where the result is decided after 18 holes.
+For example, in the Ryder or Walker Cups, matches can be halved (rather than playing extra holes).
+However, this is not the case in the WGC Matchplay Championship, in which every match must be played until a winner emerges.

 We know of two possible origins for the word, although most dictionaries simply list the etymology of 'dormie' as unknown.

 The USGA Museum explains the term as being a derivation of the French word 'dormir', meaning to sleep - the theory being that since a player who is 'dormie' can no longer lose the match, they can now relax, or metaphorically 'go to sleep'.

 Some purists, however, attribute this use of the word to the first known women's golfer - Mary Queen of Scots.
 She spent much of her childhood in France and spoke the language fluently.
 She is also credited by some with bringing the word 'caddie' from France to Scotland.

 Keen matchplay golfers will of course tell you that the quickest way to lose a good lead is to relax...

 Staying in Scotland, but with no evidence before the late 18th and early 19th century, another theory holds that it is local Scottish slang for 'dormice'.